ksoze84/sokore/README.md

 function useSoKore( [kore_class, partialDefinition], initialValue? )
 ```

 When a non-undefined object with many properties is used as state, the useSoKore hook will trigger re-render on the component for any part of the state changed, even if the component is using only one of the properties.

-This can be optimized adding a partial definition of the state to the first argument of the useSoKore hook, which performs a shallow comparison for the subset of the state determined by the partial definition.
+This can be optimized adding a partial definition of the state to the first argument of the useSoKore hook in an array.
+This will performs a shallow comparison for the subset of the state determined by the partial definition.

 This partial definition can be one of:
 * An array of strings with some of the state property names.